Coinbase Card

 Cryptocurrency Support

-Both the Coinbase Visa Debit Card and Coinbase One Credit Card support all cryptocurrencies available on the Coinbase platform (250+ assets), including:
+Both the Coinbase Visa Debit Card and Coinbase One Credit Card support any cryptocurrencies available on the Coinbase platform, including:

 Users can select which cryptocurrency to use before making a purchase through the Coinbase app, allowing flexible spending from any holdings in their Coinbase account.